bluestme/SDPRX_C/README.md

 - [ ]  Integrate all implemented function such as input and threads
 - [ ]  Write the makefile
 - [ ]  Code documentation and commenting
+- [ ]  Test the program with 2 rounds of MCMC locally
-- [ ]  Test the program with multiple applications
+- [ ]  Test the program with real data